. . click this link for the discussion below of the Polimeni Sidewalk Plan.

 - Actually, it is not obvious what amount would be fair to charge per foot of Ardsley sidewalk.
 Any figure will have to be arbitrary.
 It would be interesting to hear the Council Members discussing the issue of fairness.
 The higher end of the Polimeni range of original estimates might be reasonable, adding perhaps 10-15% to his $2222 for 50 linear feet of sidewalk.
 If that is done, of course, the City Treasury (that is, its taxpayers) will be making up the difference, due to the poor job done by those who have been executing the Sidewalk Assessment District Plan.

 - City Engineer Wallin and Council members have caused confusion by using square yards, square feet, and linear feet when discussing the cost of the Ardsley Road project.
-For a Sidewalk Program with uniform sidewalk width of 5′, simply using linear feet (equal to the frontage in feet for the property in the City tax maps for most properties), probably makes the most sense, just to keep the arithmetic as simple as possible.
+For a Sidewalk Program with uniform sidewalk width of 5′, and uniform thickness of 6 inches, simply using linear feet (equal to the frontage in feet for the property in the City tax maps for most properties), probably makes the most sense, just to keep the arithmetic as simple as possible.

 Clearly, the Ardsley Homeowners were poorly treated, and I think City Council might have been tricked by Mr. Polimeni and City Engineer Chris Wallin into prematurely approving the Contractor Bid and granting the work contract.